Using multiple payment gateways: the pros and cons explained

 Mitigating the risk of payment gateway crashes and downtimes may be a sufficient reason for many businesses to connect multiple gateways.
 Still, the main reason to consider this approach goes beyond granting the technical ability for customers to pay you.
 It’s providing them with the best possible experience on their payment journey.

-Using several payment gateways allows you to offer support for multiple payment methods while enabling customers to pay in their preferred currency.
-It makes your business flexible and scalable.
-It is also highly beneficial for growing merchants expanding globally.
+Using several payment gateways allows you to offer support for multiple payment methods while enabling customers to pay in their preferred currency, giving your business the ability to accept multiple payment methods and gain a competitive advantage by meeting diverse customer preferences.
+Offering multiple payment methods is a proven strategy to increase conversions and reduce cart abandonment, as customers are more likely to complete purchases when their preferred payment option is available.
+By integrating various payment methods, your business gains flexibility and can reach more customers across different regions.
 The more robust your payment stack is, the more local specificities and preferences you can cover.
 It converts directly into customer satisfaction and later loyalty.
+There are so many benefits to integrating multiple payment gateways, making it essential to understand these advantages when optimizing your payment infrastructure.

 How to determine if your business needs multiple payment gateways?